 With the spread of working from home due to the COVID-19 pandemic, the lack of communication among employees has been an issue for the Company as a whole.
-In order to create a workplace where employees can relax both physically and menlaunched a three year plan to improve the office environment in FY2023.
+In order to create a workplace where employees can relax both physically and mentally, regardless of their attributes, we launched a three year plan to improve the office environment in FY2023.
 Since then, employees have offered feedback like the new system has led to increased communication and that operational quality has improved due to environmental changes.